shishenyxx/Sperm_transmission_mosaicism/README.md

 # Sperm transmission mosaicism

-This repository collects pipelines, codes, and some intermediate results for the study of mosaic SNV/Indels for sperm, blood, and saliva samples of a small cohort.
+This repository collects pipeline, code, and some intermediate results for the study of mosaic SNV/Indels for sperm, blood, and saliva samples of a small cohort.
 Raw WGS data of this study is available on SRA under []().

-The pipelines and analysis are derived from our recent large-scale [sperm study](https://www.biorxiv.org/content/10.1101/2020.10.14.339796v1.full), of which the codes could be found [here](https://github.com/shishenyxx/Sperm_control_cohort_mosaicism).
+The pipelines and analysis are derived from our recent large-scale [sperm study](https://www.biorxiv.org/content/10.1101/2020.10.14.339796v1.full), of which the code could be found [here](https://github.com/shishenyxx/Sperm_control_cohort_mosaicism).

 -----------------------------------